 As a result of such cognitive augmentation, RPA is being increasingly adopted within the supply chain to mimic the actions of human employees: capturing, replicating, and processing data, communicating with customers, as well as making judgements and learning from past actions.
 Take, for example, a leading food producer based in Europe looking to streamline its vendor and customer relationships.
 With the adoption of RPA, the company was able to automate a range of processes on the supply-side and on the customer-facing side.

-Vendor selection & procurement
+Benefits of RPA in Vendor selection & procurement

 In selecting and procuring vendors for seeds, fertilizers, and transport materials, the food producer engaged in a highly manual process that involved employees preparing an RFQ (request for quotation) package, communicating to vendors, performing a preliminary analysis of vendor documents, evaluating the vendor and running a credit check, as well as finalizing the vendor selection.
 Upon implementation of RPA, the company was able to automate the majority of these steps.
 Human intervention was only required for the preliminary work involved with specifying the project for sourcing, generating a list of potential vendors, and engaging in face-to-face site visits and negotiations.
 Post-automation, the food producer was able to improve cycle time by 25-50% and processing time by 15-45%.